drbergman-lab/BergmanLabRegistry/README.md

 # BergmanLabRegistry

-This will likely one day migrate to [here](https://github.com/drbergman-lab/BergmanLabRegistry).

 ## Steps to register a new package
 ### Create a new package using `PkgTemplates`
 Use the `PkgTemplates` package to create a new package: